A General Theory of the Stochastic Linear Bandit and Its Applications: Uncertainty Complexity

 \section{Uncertainty Complexity}

-In this section we introduce the notion of \emph{uncertainty structure} which is a key parameter in obtaining regret bounds in subsequent sections.
+In this section we introduce the notion of \emph{uncertainty structure}, which will be a key parameter in obtaining regret bounds in subsequent sections.
 We also calculate this parameter in three examples to help build intuition.